 My whole family enjoyed this meal and I can see making this dish a tradition each time I cook corned beef.

-- 1 tablespoon bacon grease or butter divided
+- 2 tablespoons bacon grease or butter divided

-- 3 medium red potatoes diced very small, about 1/4" in size
+- 4 medium red potatoes diced very small, about ¼" in size, about 3 cups

 - 1 cup cooked corned beef roughly chopped

-- 1 small head of napa or savoy cabbage thinly sliced into strips, about 3 cups
+- ½ small head of cabbage thinly sliced into strips, about 3 cups